 I’ve always loved all things having to do with bees and honeycomb.
 Bees are just amazing creatures and their honey is so beneficial for us.
 So when I saw chocolate covered honeycomb a few months ago at a swanky grocery store, I grabbed it thinking it was real honeycomb!
 But it turns out that it’s really just a really impressive looking candy.
-So I had to learn how to make it and then share the recipe for Chocolate Covered Honeycomb with you!
+So I had to learn how to make it and then share this Chocolate Covered Honeycomb recipe with you!

 When I say this is an easy candy recipe, I mean it.
 The four year old helped me with all the cooler steps.
 It’s sweet and crunchy yet almost melts in your mouth all at the same time.
 It looks like a butterfinger candy bar but tastes like honey and is a much gentler texture.
 It’s good and would make amazing holiday gifts.

 So what do you need to make it?

 Honey, corn syrup, sugar, chocolate coating, a deep pan and parchment paper.

 It’s going to seem like these ingredients won’t make much candy but it will!
 Do not double unless you need enough for an army.

 Start by combining 1/4 cup of honey, 1/2 cup corn syrup, 2 cups of sugar and 3 tablespoons of water in a deep sauce pan and stir together.
 Now’s the important part.
 Turn the stove to a medium high heat and do not stir it!
 Let it cook together until it reaches 300 degrees or about 12-13 minutes.
 You want it to be a nice light amber color.